-T hree months ende Six months ended June 30, 2019 2018 2019 2018 Balance as of beginning of period \$ 1,421 \$ 17,450 \$ 1,845 \$ 7,709 Adjustment to fair value 16 (5,562) (408) 4,179 Balance as of end of period \$ 1,437 \$ 11,888 \$ 1,437 \$ 11,888
+Thr Three months ended September 30, Nine months ended September 30, 2019 2018 2019 2018 Balance as of beginning of period \$ 1,437 \$ 11,888 \$ 1,845 \$ 7,709 Adjustment to fair value (1,168) (4,468) (1,576) (289) Balance as of end of period \$ 269 \$ 7,420 \$ 269 \$ 7,420

-I. Net Loss Per Share
+I. Net Income (Loss) Per Share of Common Stock

-Under the two-class method, for periods with net income, basic net income per common share is computed by dividing the net income attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-Net income attributable to common stockholders is computed by subtracting from net income the portion of current year earnings that participating securities would have been entitled to receive pursuant to their dividend rights had all of the year's earnings been distributed.
+Under the two-class method, for periods with net income, basic net income per share of common stock is computed by dividing the net income attributable to shares of common stock by the weighted average number of shares of common stock outstanding during the period.
+Net income attributable to shares of common stock is computed by subtracting from net income the portion of current period earnings that participating securities would have been entitled to receive pursuant to their dividend rights had all of the period's earnings been distributed.
 No such adjustment to earnings is made during periods with a net loss as the holders of the participating securities have no obligation to fund losses.
-Diluted net earnings per common share is computed under the two-class method by using the weighted average number of shares of common stock outstanding plus, for periods with net income attributable to common stockholders, the potential dilutive effects of stock options and warrants.
-In addition, the Company analyzes the potential dilutive effect of the outstanding participating securities under the if-converted method when calculating diluted earnings per share in which it is assumed that the outstanding participating securities convert into common stock at the beginning of the period.
-The Company reports the more dilutive of the approaches (two-class or if-converted) as its diluted net earnings per share during the period.
+Diluted net income (loss) per share of common stock is computed under the two-class method by using the weighted average number of shares of common stock outstanding plus the potential dilutive effects of stock options and warrants.
+In addition, the Company analyzes the potential dilutive effect of the outstanding convertible securities under the if-converted method when calculating diluted income (loss) per share of common stock in which it is assumed that the outstanding convertible securities convert into common stock at the beginning of the period or date of issuance, if the convertible security was issued during the period.
+The Company reports the more dilutive of the approaches (two-class or if-converted) as its diluted net income (loss) per share of common stock during the period.

-Diluted net loss per share is the same as basic net loss per share for the three and six months ended June 30, 2019 and the six months ended June 30, 2018 because the effects of potentially dilutive items were anti-dilutive for the respective periods.
-For the three months ended June 30, 2018, certain dilutive items were anti-dilutive for the period and are presented in the table immediately below.
-The items which were dilutive for the three months ended June 30, 2018 are included in the reconciliation of basic net loss per share of common stock to diluted net loss per share of common stock below.
+Diluted net loss per share of common stock is the same as basic net loss per share of common stock for the nine months ended September 30, 2019 and the three and nine months ended September 30, 2018 because the effects of potentially dilutive items were anti-dilutive for the respective periods.
 The following securities, presented on a common stock equivalent basis, have been excluded from the calculation of weighted average number of shares of common stock outstanding because their effect is anti-dilutive: